Overview

 LDC Graduation and Trade Access

-Bangladesh graduates from Least Developed Country status in 2026 but retains duty-free quota-free (DFQF) market access through 2029 for major markets including the European Union and United Kingdom.
+Bangladesh graduates from Least Developed Country (LDC) status on 24 November 2026, per the UN General Assembly resolution of November 2021, but and retains duty-free quota-free (DFQF) market access through 2029 for major markets including the European Union and United Kingdom, as confirmed by WTO members.
 This continued preferential trade access maintains Bangladesh's export competitiveness while the country develops its industrial and technology capabilities.
 Businesses benefit from both improving domestic infrastructure and sustained international market access during the transition period.

 Getting Started